 The latest Kitco News weekly gold survey shows that experts are bearish.
 Fourteen analysts participated in the Kitco News Gold Survey and Wall Street seems to see little upside potential for gold in the near term.

 Only three experts, or 21%, expect gold prices to be higher next week.
-Meanwhile, eight analysts, or 57%, predict prices will fall, and another three experts, or 21%, predict gold prices will trade sideways during this time.
+Meanwhile, eight analysts, or 57%, predict prices will fall, and three other experts, or 21%, predict gold prices will trade sideways during this time.

-Aside from weekly jobless claims and a handful of Fed spokespeople, next week promises to be a quiet one on the data front, with the release of the FOMC meeting minutes on Wednesday the only major event on the schedule.
+Aside from weekly jobless claims and a handful of Fed spokespeople, next week promises to be a quiet one on the data front, with the release of FOMC meeting minutes on Wednesday the only major event on the schedule.

 Source